turnerjennings/MRI2FE/docs/index.md

 ## Installation

 Package installation is confirmed working for Windows and MacOS.
 To install the package, download or clone the repository to your local machine.
-For windows machines, run the script ```install_windows.bat```.
-For mac machines, run the ```install_mac.sh``` script.
-Each script will install and compile the required dependency libraries before installing the package.
+Run the appropriate installation script for your system, which will install all dependencies as well as the package.

 ```shell
 git clone https://github.com/turnerjennings/MRI2FE